 What are the 7 main principles of GDPR?

-The General Data Protection Regulation (GDPR) is a complex piece of legislation regarding the way an organisation processes personal data.
-In order to ensure that every data protection officer understands exactly what the data protection laws reflect and their legal obligations regarding GDPR compliance, the legislation contains seven principles.
+The GDPR is a complex piece of legislation regarding the way an organisation processes personal data.
+In order to ensure that every data protection officer understands exactly what the data protection laws reflect and their legal obligations regarding GDPR compliance, the legislation contains seven data protection principles.

 These seven principles cover exactly how to process personal data.
 To achieve GDPR compliance, it’s essential that data controllers follow the entirety of the principles in order to properly process personal data relating to individuals.